 - Dutch Oven.
 For browning the meat.
 I also love this one, and this is another good brand.

 - Chef’s Knife.
-For chopping and prepping all of the colorful vegetables in this hearty stew recipe.
+For chopping and prepping all of the colorful vegetables in this hearty crockpot beef stew recipe.

-Frozen beef is not safe to place in a crockpot.
+- Thaw Frozen Beef.
+Frozen beef is not safe to place in a crockpot for this beef stew.
 During cooking, the meat may spend too long at room temperature and become unsafe to eat.
 To thaw beef quickly and safely: Place your meat in a zip-top bag, squeeze out excess air, and seal.
 Then, place it in a large bowl, and fill the bowl with cold water.
 Let it sit for about 30 minutes.
 If it’s not thawed after this time, empty the water, and refill it with fresh water.

 Ingredients